 \section{Event study: FOMC announcement}

-To highlight the capability of our model to capture in real time the time-varying dynamics of market impact and, as a consequence, of the information content of a trade as described by the LRCIRF, we focus the analysis on a day with a pre-announced macroeconomic news.
-Specifically, we consider June 16, 2021 when, at 2 pm, the Federal Open Market Committee (FOMC) released an important announcement communicating several decisions to implement the monetary policy stance.
+To highlight the ability of our model to capture in real-time the dynamics of market impact and of the information content of trade, as described by the LRCIRF, we focus the analysis on a day with pre-announced macroeconomic news.
+Specifically, we consider June 16, 2021, when, at 14:00, the Federal Open Market Committee released the announcement communicating decisions to implement the monetary policy stance.
 The most eagerly awaited one was the choice of the interest rate on reserve balances (IORB).
-The Board of Governors of the Federal Reserve System voted to raise the IORB by 5 basis points, to the level of 0.15 \%.
-In the following we study the evolution of the cumulative impulse response function and the behaviour of its long-run value on this day. \\
+The Board of Governors of the Federal Reserve System voted to raise the IORB from 0.10 \% to 0.15 \%.
+In the following, we study the evolution of the CIRF and the behavior of its long-term value to this day.